yh63935/shopping-list-app/README.md

 ## About The Project

 ### Description
-Mobile task list app based off the Scrimba shopping list mobile app.
+Mobile task list app based off the Scrimba shopping list mobile app, but with added features (being able to prioritize a task).
 You can add a task to your task list and delete a task when finished by pressing on the task.
 You can also mark tasks as important.

 The app is connected to the real-time database Firebase, so it saves tasks even when you leave the app, making it easy for you to come back to your task list after leaving the app.